 The Museum-To-You Box will be inventoried at pick-up and drop-off.
 The price of any missing or damaged items will be charged.
 Failure to return the box on expected return date will result in a $10.00 fine per day.
 Payment may be made in cash or credit card.
 Once we have received your paperwork, you will receive an email with confirmation details.
 Please contact the Education Department at 509-888-6260 with any questions.

 Natural History Museum-to-You Boxes

-Bird Box: Soar into the wonderful world of birds with this introductory box.
-Includes specimens, feathers, nests, eggs and books.
+Bird Box: Soar into the wonderful world of birds with this box.
+Includes a teacher guide, specimens, feathers, owl pellet dissection, and more!

 Wolf Box: Use skulls, hides, tracks and scat to examine the magnificent, and often maligned, wolf.
-Includes specimens, videos, cassettes and reference books.
+Includes specimens and reference books.

 Cultural History Museum-to-You Boxes

 Clovis Culture: Use archaeological data from the internationally recognized East Wenatchee Clovis Site to learn about people who lived on the Columbia Plateau 11,000 years ago.
-Includes artifact replicas, bones, a slide show and maps.
+Includes artifact replicas, bones and maps.

-Wenatchi Culture: Learn about the resilient, resourceful culture of the Wenatchi Indian people and their yearly cycle of life.
-Includes script, overheads, artifacts and activities.
+Wenatchi Culture: Learn about the resilient, resourceful culture of the indigenous Wenatchi people and their yearly cycle of life.
+Includes script, artifacts and activities.

-To discuss a customized docent tour or educational program, contact the museum at (509) 888-6240 or by email (firstname.lastname@example.org).
+To discuss a customized docent tour or educational program, contact Tracy Trotter at (509) 888-6260.